nbogojevic/midea-beautiful-air/README.md

 Library connects to Midea cloud API using credentials from NetHome Plus mobile app.
 You can use other Midea app mobile applications if you obtain their application key and id.
 See [midea_beautiful_dehumidifier/midea.py](midea_beautiful_dehumidifier/midea.py) for some examples.
 Application key and application id must match, otherwise library won't be able to sign in.

 The discovery should work on Linux and Windows based systems, however it doesn't work in Windows Subsystem for Linux and may not work in Docker containers or VMs depending on network setup.
-For example, VM or container needs to have rights to broadcast to physical network to make discovery work.
-On workaround is to run discovery from non-virtualized environment host.
+For example, VM or container need to have rights to broadcast to physical network to make discovery work.
+One workaround, if it is not possible, is to run discovery from non-virtualized environment host.

-If this discovery mechanism doesn't work on particular set-up, it is still possible to either target appliances directly using their IP address when it is known or to retrieve or setting their status using cloud service.
+If this discovery mechanism doesn't work on particular set-up, it is still possible to either target appliances directly using their IP address when it is known or to retrieve or set their status using cloud service.

 ### Network considerations